nimiq-community/ruby-client/README.md

 > Ruby implementation of the Nimiq RPC client specs.

+This repository is archived: Nimiq PoS has been launched and this RPC client only supports the old PoW RPC specification.
+As of now, there is no Ruby RPC client implementation.
+Please [contact us](mailto:community@nimiq.com) if you are interested in implementing and supporting the Nimiq ecosystem for Ruby.

 ## About

 This Nimiq Ruby RPC client will allow you to interact with the Nimiq blockchain, manage transactions and balances, and more.
 This library covers the current [Nimiq JSON-RPC specification](https://github.com/nimiq/core-js/wiki/JSON-RPC-API#remotejs-client).